6 min read

 While that first piggy bank is likely long gone, you can keep the topic of saving relevant by sharing some of your own savings’ triumphs; maybe you put aside money for your first car when you were their age, or earmarked savings for the family trip you took together over spring break.

-The goal is to show how a consistent commitment to saving can give them the freedom to make desired purchases or say yes to a can’t-miss opportunity, like concert tickets or joining their best friend on vacation.
+The goal is to show how a consistent commitment to saving may give them the freedom to make desired purchases or say yes to a can’t-miss opportunity, like concert tickets or joining their best friend on vacation.

 You can also use examples from your own life to show them why it’s important to set aside savings to cover unexpected expenses like a major car repair.
 And it’s never too soon to explain the importance of building a nest egg, even if financial goals like college, buying a home, or saving for retirement feel far away for your teen.